abhishekmallav/Conky-Themes/readme.md

    sudo apt install conky-all
    ```

-2. copy the conky-theme (ex vistar-theme) folder to HOME/.config/conky
+2. copy the conky-theme (example vistar-theme) folder to HOME/.config/conky

    * *if conky folder is not there create a new folder named conky in .config directory*